sulfate free 5 Reasons To Consider Using A Sulfate-Free Shampoo

 If your skin is more than a little sensitive, the AAD states that using shampoos and other personal products that contain sulfates, may potentially irritate your skin.
 If your skin becomes easily irritated, using a sulfate-free shampoo could help prevent this.
-In addition to trying a sulfate-free shampoo, if you’re experiencing itching, a flaking scalp, or red patches, it’s a good idea to make an appointment with your dermatologist/doctor to determine what is really happening to your scalp.
+In addition to trying a sulfate-free shampoo, if you’re experiencing itching, a flaking scalp, or red patches, it’s a good idea to make an appointment with your dermatologist or doctor to determine what is really happening with your scalp.

-Now, this won’t be a problem for those of us who can manage to avoid getting shampoo in our eyes in the shower.
-But, if you ever suffer from the occasional eye stinging because you’ve let a bit of shampoo get too close to your eye area, switching to a sulfate-free shampoo may help keep them from becoming red and irritated.
+Now, this won’t be a problem for those who can manage to avoid getting shampoo in your eyes.
+But, if you ever suffer from the occasional eye stinging because you’ve let a bit of shampoo get too close to your eye area, switching to a shampoo without sulfates may help keep them from becoming red and irritated.
 This is because, as the McGill Office for Science and Society reveals, some sulfates are simply more irritating to eyes than formulas without them.
 So, if you tend to get suds in your face or eyes and want to stop the stinging, consider trying a shampoo that doesn’t contain any sulfates.

 If you have fine hair… try the L'Oréal Paris EverPure Volume Shampoo.
 Formulated with lotus flower, the volumizing shampoo helps revive flat hair and boost body without weighing down strands.
 Pair it with the L’Oréal Paris EverPure Volume Conditioner.